antares-sql/antares/README.md

 This is a roadmap with major features will come in near future.

-- Improvements of query editor area.
 - Tables management (add/edit/delete).
 - Users management (add/edit/delete).
-- Stored procedures, views, schedulers and trigger support.
+- Stored procedures, views, schedulers and triggers support.
 - More secure password storage.
 - Database tools (variables, process list...).
 - Support for other databases.
+- Improvements of query editor area.
 - Improvements of query suggestions.
 - Query history.
 - More context menu shortcuts.